Naomi Wilson (Courtesy IA Dept. of Public Safety)

 • On Aug.
 15, 1980, the Rev. Paul Beets of the Gospel Tabernacle Church at 716 Eighth Ave.
 SW files a theft complaint against Walter Hickey of Hickey’s Truck Service over a disagreement about the price of repairs on a church-owned bus and the bond Beets says he was forced to pay to gain possession of the bus.

 • On Dec.
 2, 1980, the Rev. Paul Beets alleges that someone entered and burglarized his residence sometime between 1 and 3 p.m.
 Items stolen from his 1743 Sixth Ave.
-SE home, Beets says, include a television, a silverware set, a full-length leather coat, and the reverend’s police-band scanner radio.
+SE home, Beets says, includes a television, a silverware set, a full-length leather coat, and the reverend’s police-band scanner radio.
 The insurance claim for losses exceeds $4,000, according to police reports and The Gazette.

 • On Sunday, April 12, 1981, Colbert Beets says he went to Naomi’s home mid-afternoon, and the two departed the home in separate vehicles at 4 p.m.
 He says he passes Wilson on the street one hour later, but Wilson vanishes without a trace and is never seen again.
 Colbert Beets alleges he searched for Wilson until 3 a.m.
 Monday.